The Hon. David Littleproud MP

-From 1996 to 2002 Steve was a wheat breeder, barley breeder and senior lecturer with the University of Adelaide.
+From 1996 to 2002 Steve was a wheat and barley breeder, and senior lecturer with the University of Adelaide.
 From 1984 to 1996 Steve held several positions in research management and ministerial liaison in the South Australian State Government.

+Until taking up his current position, Steve was also Non-Executive Director of Birchip Cropping Group, Non-Executive Director of Barley Australia, Chairman of the Australian End Point Royalty Steering Committee, and member of the Australian Wheat Quality Classification Council.
 In June 2016 Steve was appointed a Member of the Order of Australia in the Queen’s birthday honours list for significant services to primary industries.

 David Galeano leads ABARES research on farm analysis, productivity and water.
 Prior to re-joining ABARES in May 2016, David led the social and economic work at the Murray-Darling Basin Authority and had responsibility for implementing various aspects of the Basin Plan.
 He also held senior positions at the Australian Fisheries Management Authority, leading the economic aspects of Commonwealth fisheries management.

 David also spent time at the Department of the Environment focusing on benefit cost analysis on environmental programs.